 Chamomile does not require a lot of fertilizer.
 Remember that it's a perennial (or, in the case of German chamomile, a self-seeding annual) that grows and spreads readily in the wild, even under less-than-ideal conditions.

-On that topic, over-fertilizing chamomile can really be harmful.
+On that topic, over-fertilizing chamomile can be harmful.
 It can turn bitter and concentrate its growth on the leaves rather than the flowers.
-So go easy on the fertilizer or don't use any at all.
+So go easy on the fertilizer, or don't use any.

 Step 8: Harvesting

 Chamomile blooms 8-10 weeks after planting, usually between June and September.
-Harvest only the flower heads when the blooms open, before the petals begin to droop.
+Harvest only the flower heads when the blooms open before the petals droop.
 Before using, remove the stems and leaves.

 Area in a cool, dark place to dry.
-The dried flowers can be kept in a glass jar or container until ready to use, or they can be frozen.
+The dried flowers can be kept in a glass jar or container until ready to use or frozen.

 Step 9: Storage And Drying

 Keep your produce in a dimly lit area.
 Allow the flowers to dry by spreading them out on a level surface.
-To speed up the process, you might use a dehydrator or a tiny fan.
+You might use a dehydrator or a tiny fan to speed up the process.